darwinvtomy/flutter_interview_questions/Q&A/ExpertLevel.md

 It is important to note that network requests can take time to complete and may block the UI thread, so it is recommended to perform network requests in a separate isolate or using asynchronous programming techniques such as Futures, async/await, or Streams.

-## 17. Explain the concept of "routes" and "named routes" in Flutter and their usage.
+## 17. Explain the concept of "routes" and "named routes" in Flutter and their usage

 In Flutter, "routes" are used to define a mapping between a route name and a widget.
 When a user navigates to a particular route, the corresponding widget is displayed.
 Routes can be defined using the Navigator widget, which maintains a stack of routes.

 Named routes are a type of route in Flutter where each route has a unique name associated with it.
 This makes it easy to navigate between different screens in an app by simply specifying the name of the route.
 Named routes are defined using a map, where the keys are the route names and the values are the corresponding widgets.